CHAPTER 1

 4-1-105 Rates and Fees.

-The City Council shall from time to time by resolution establish such rates and fees as it deems proper for the electrical service provided by the City and the uses made thereof by the users.
+The City Council shall from time to time by resolution establish such rates and fees as it deems proper for the electrical services provided by the City.
 In establishing rates, the City Council may classify the type of services provided and uses made of the electricity and provide different rates for the classifications so made.
-All rates and fees promulgated by the City Council shall be a matter of public record, filed with the City Recorder, and shall be available for inspection by any person during normal business hours.
+In the event that utility services are found to have been incorrectly billed, restitution of payment to the customer, or to Springville City, shall only be made on the most recent thirty-six (36) month billing period.
+No claims shall be filed or suits shall be instituted for improper billing outside of this time limit.

 4-1-108 Unlawful to Reconnect Service.

-It shall be unlawful for any person, after electrical service has been disconnected for non-payment of fees or for the violation of any established rules or regulations of the electrical system, to again use or connect to such system without authority to do so and first paying all service charges due for electrical power furnished through such connection.
+It shall be unlawful for any person, after electrical service has been disconnected for nonpayment of fees or for the violation of any established rules or regulations of the power system, to again use or connect to such system without authority to do so and first paying all service charges due for electrical power furnished through such connection.
+In the event that damage is caused during unlawful reconnection, the offender will be liable for damages to Springville City and to any other injured person.

 4-1-109 Access to Premises.

-Free access shall at all reasonable times be allowed to the Superintendent of the Electrical Department or other authorized persons to all places supplied with service from the electrical system, to examine the apparatus, the amount of electricity used, the manner of use of the service, and to perform such duties as they may have under this Chapter.
+Free access shall at all reasonable times be allowed to authorized Power Department personnel to all places supplied with service from the power system, to examine the apparatus, the amount of electricity used, the manner of use of the service, and to perform such duties as they may have under this Chapter.

 4-1-110 Permits for Electrical Work.

-It shall be unlawful for any person to engage in the installation, maintenance, alteration, repair or construction of any electrical work, wiring device, fixture, appliance, or equipment inside or outside of any building either by himself or his agents or employees, except work done on the property of the City or a public utility company, without first securing such permit or permits as may be required by Title 10 of this Code.
-No connection shall be made or permitted to the City’s electrical system until the electrical work has been inspected and approved by the Electrical Department or other authorized City inspector.
+It shall be unlawful for any person to engage in the installation, alteration, repair or construction of any electrical work without first securing such permit or permits as may be required by Title 10.
+No connection shall be made or permitted to the City’s power system until the electrical work has been inspected and approved by the Power Department or other authorized City inspector.

 4-1-111 Connections.

-The City Council shall from time to time by resolution, establish a fee for temporary or permanent connection to the City electrical system.
-Upon payment of that fee it shall be the responsibility of the Electrical Department to make connection to the City’s electrical system but only on condition that all applicable ordinances and rules and regulations have been complied with, and any required extension of the City’s electrical system may be made within the scope of such policies governing the same as the City Council may make from time to time.
+Upon notification from the Finance Department that a customer has paid a connection fee, it shall be the responsibility of the Power Department to make connection to the City’s power system but only on condition that all applicable ordinances, rules and regulations have been complied with, and any required extension of the City’s power system may be made within the scope of such policies governing the same as the City Council may make from time to time.

 4-1-112 Meters.

-All structures, dwelling units, and establishments using electricity from the City electrical system must have such number of meters connected to their electrical systems as are necessary in the judgment of the Superintendent of the Electrical Department to adequately measure the electricity used and determine electrical charges.
-Meter readings shall be taken at regular intervals as determined by the Superintendent of the Department and shall be submitted to the City Auditor for the purpose of making the necessary billings for electrical service.
+Each structure, dwelling unit, establishment, and commercial tenant space using electricity from the City’s power system must have a meter connected to their electrical system to adequately measure the electricity used and determine electrical charges.
+The Power Department shall cause to be installed and maintained one (1) meter for each class of service supplied.
+Each such service connection shall be billed independently of all others, and all meters shall be tested periodically by the Department and will be replaced if found defective.
+Meter readings shall be taken at regular intervals as determined by the City and shall be submitted to the Finance Department for the purpose of making the necessary billings for electrical service.

 4-1-113 Service Connection.

-A separate and independent service connection shall be provided for every building, except in cases of undue hardship where the City Council deems it necessary to make an exception, and except that customary outbuildings used in connection with the main building shall not require separate service connections.
+A separate and independent service connection shall be provided for every building, except customary outbuildings used in connection with the main building shall not require separate service connections.
+All new electrical service shall be underground.

 4-1-114 Unauthorized Use of Electricity.